 Voice coaches will encourage practising not just within the lessons, but outside the book as well.
 This becomes important especially if you are more of an introvert because this is going to help you with overcoming your fear of public performance.
 They will guide you with methods for singing with passion and expression that reach your audience in a way you might never have imagined.
 It is most beneficial for you as a singer to constantly practice your craft.
-Taking voice lessons is one of the best ways to keep up with your practice routine.
+Taking vocal training is one of the best ways to keep up with your practice routine.

 The more you keep improving and developing your voice, the better.
-Once you’ve understood how a vocal coach helps you, it’s time to hop on to how to train with a vocal coach?
+Once you’ve understood how a vocal coach helps you, it’s time to hop on to how to train with a vocal coach.